-North East Link has gone out to market and is seeking interest from builders to deliver the state's biggest ever road project.
+North East Link has gone out to market and is seeking interest from builders to deliver the project.

-It will be a safe and efficient freeway connection for 100,000 vehicles a day, slashing travel times, getting trucks off local roads and linking key growth areas in the north and south-east.
+It will be a safe and efficient freeway connection for 100,000 vehicles a day, reducing travel times, getting trucks off local roads and linking key growth areas in the north and south-east.

 The $15.8 billion project will include Victoria’s longest twin tunnel, freeway upgrades and a dedicated busway.